rust-embedded/embedonomicon/src/preface.md

 - QEMU with support for ARM emulation.
 The `qemu-system-arm` program must be installed on your computer.

-- LLDB.
-GDB with ARM support can also be used, but this book chooses LLDB as it's more likely that readers that are not into Cortex-M development have installed LLDB than GDB with ARM support.
+- GDB with ARM support.

-#### Example setup on Ubuntu 18.04
+### Example setup

+Instructions common to all OSes

 ``` console
 $ # Rust toolchain